-Perhaps you’ve passed them in the health food aisle at Whole Foods.
-Maybe your favorite influencer has referenced them on their nutrition blog.
-But how do you know if you’re getting enough probiotics and prebiotics and what role do they play in your digestion?
+Perhaps you’ve passed them in the supplement’s aisle at Whole Foods.
+Maybe your favorite influencer referenced them on their nutrition blog.
+But how do you know if you’re getting enough probiotics and prebiotics, and what role do they play in your digestion?

-With so many fads and seemingly conflicting nutritional advice, it can be hard to know what information is true.
-So, we asked an RDN —that is, a registered dietitian nutritionist—to break probiotics and prebiotics down to help you better understand the role they play in the ecosystem of your gut microbiome.
+Knowing what information is accurate can be challenging with so many fads and seemingly conflicting nutritional advice.
+So, we asked an RDN —a registered dietitian nutritionist—to break probiotics and prebiotics down to help you better understand the role they play in the ecosystem of your gut microbiome.

 What Are Probiotics?